-- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+- The submission has not been previously published, nor is it a subject of publication procedures in another journal (or an appropriate statement has been provided in "Comments to the Editor").

 - If it applies, the author should indicate the financial aid received in order to create the scientific article.